anonaddy/anonaddy/README.md

 ## I'm trying to reply/send from an alias but the email keeps coming back to me, what's wrong?

-If you are tying to reply or send from an alias but the email keeps coming back to yourself then it is most likely because you are not sending the message from an email address that **is not listed as a verified recipient** on your AnonAddy account.
+If you are trying to reply or send from an alias but the email keeps coming back to yourself then it is most likely because you are not sending the message from an email address that **is not listed as a verified recipient** on your AnonAddy account.

 If you try to reply or send from an alias using an unverified email address then the message will simply be forwarded to you as it would be if it was sent by any other sender.